tmkha/codeAutoFacba.com/README.md

-# Press 'F12', select the 'Console' tab and paste code in there.
+# Press 'F12', select the 'Console' tab and paste the code into it.